docker/docs/datacenter/ucp/2.0/guides/access-ucp/cli-based-access.md

 ---
+description: Learn how to access Docker Universal Control Plane from the CLI.
+keywords: docker, ucp, cli, administration
 title: CLI-based access
-description: Learn how to access Docker Universal Control Plane from the CLI.
-keywords:
-- docker, ucp, cli, administration
 ---

 Docker UCP secures your cluster with role-based access control, so that only